Harry S. Truman Little White House: History

-The house was originally waterfront when it was built in 1890 as the first officer's quarters on the U.S. naval station.
+The house was originally on the waterfront when it was built in 1890 as the first officer's quarters on the U.S. naval station.
 The house was designed in 1889 by Scott, McDermott & Higgs, a local architectural firm.
 The wooden duplex contained Quarters A for the base commandant and Quarters B for the paymaster.

 In 1911, the building was converted into a single-family dwelling to house the base commandant, and additional land was filled in front of the house.
 The waterfront view was eventually blocked by a new building at the station.

 The first President to visit the site was William Howard Taft in December 1912.
 He arrived by Flagler's Overseas Railroad and stayed in Key West before sailing to Panama to inspect the canal then under construction.
 During World War I, Thomas Edison resided in the house while donating his service to the war effort.
 He perfected 41 underwater weapons during his six-month stay.
 The house remained command headquarters through World War II.

 Truman's use

 In November 1946, President Harry S. Truman had finished 19 months in office, but was physically exhausted.
 His doctor, Wallace Graham, ordered a warm vacation.
 Truman arrived in November 1946.
 As he was leaving, he promised to return whenever he felt the need for rest.
 His second vacation came in March 1947.
 This set the pattern for additional visits every November–December and every February–March.
 Changing technology allowed the President to communicate with multiple political or world leaders at one time and he could summon staff to Key West for a meeting in three hours' flight from Washington.
 Most importantly, Truman realized that where the President was, the White House was.
 Documents issued from the Little White House read "The White House, US Naval Station, Key West, Florida."
 Truman spent 175 days of his presidency at the Little White House.

 In 1948, James Forrestal met with the Joint Chiefs of Staff to hammer out the creation of the Department of Defense.
 This was called the Key West Agreement, named after the place where the basic outline for the document was agreed to at a meeting that took place from March 11 to March 14 on the base at Key West.

 During the Truman visits, Cabinet members and foreign officials were regular visitors for fishing trips and poker games.
-Truman visited Key West shortly after his 1948 re-election and Division Street was renamed Truman Avenue in his honor.
+Truman visited Key West shortly after his unexpected 1948 re-election and Division Street was renamed Truman Avenue in his honor.

 After Truman left office, he returned to Key West several times and stayed at various other places.